djdhillxn/graduado/README.md

 After starting the application, you can:
 - Register a new user account.
 - Log in with your credentials.
-- Add, view, edit, or delete your graduate school applications via the dashboard.
+- Add, view, edit, or delete your graduate school applications, letters of recommendation, and personal statements via the dashboard.

 ## Deployment
 For deploying to a production environment, additional setup for a production-ready server like Gunicorn and a web server like Nginx is recommended.